Bl4nk44977/Lodging-finding-site/README.md

-to actually see the site you have to make your server in sql and create a database by importing one of the files I'm placing in the project
+My Lodging finding site made mostly using PHP and SQL to actually see the site you have to make a server, I recommend using xammp.